Borrowing and credit

 There are laws that licensed lenders must abide by when lending money to you.
 Find out more about consumer credit laws on the MoneySmart website.

 To check whether a credit provider or credit assistance provider is licensed, search Connect's Professional Registers on the ASIC website.

-If you are unhappy with the decisions or action taken by a lender, the MoneySmart website also has information on how to complain.
+If you're unhappy with the decisions or action taken by a lender, the MoneySmart website also has information on how to complain.
 There are external dispute resolution schemes available for complaints about financial services and products.